-About the Countywide Transportation Plan and TEP
+The Countywide Transportation Plan

-The Countywide Transportation Plan (CWTP)
+2016 Countywide Transportation Plan Update

-The Alameda Countywide Transportation Plan (CWTP) is a long-range policy document that guides transportation funding decisions for Alameda County's transportation system over a 25-year horizon.
+The Alameda Countywide Transportation Plan is a long-range policy document that guides transportation funding decisions for Alameda County's transportation system for the next 25 years.
 It was approved by the Commission in June 2012.
 For additional information on the development and links to the complete plan and appendices, click here.
 The Countywide Transportation Plan is updated every four years.

 Alameda CTC developed the CTP working together with residents, businesses and communities.
-To develop the CWTP and TEP, Alameda CTC involved almost 2,000 residents and groups representing seniors, people with disabilities, bicycle advocates, environmental, education and faith-based groups, businesses and local jurisdictions.
+To develop the CTP, Alameda CTC involved residents and groups representing seniors, people with disabilities, bicycle advocates, environmental, education and faith-based groups, businesses and local jurisdictions.
 Alameda CTC also worked with a Steering Committee, Community Advisory Working Group and Technical Advisory Working Group.
 These committees included representatives from 15 local jurisdictions, six transit operators, Caltrans District 4, the Port of Oakland, MTC and other community and agency stakeholders and the public, to identify and prioritize projects and programs.

 The CTP serves as Alameda County’s input to the Metropolitan Transportation Commission in its development of the Regional Transportation Plan.
 All projects requesting state or federal funding must be consistent with the RTP.
 The sales tax expenditure plans (Measure B and Measure BB) are key sources of funding for transportation projects and programs in Alameda County.
 Projects and programs for the expenditure plans were drawn from the CTP.